-Whether you’re starting out with £1,500 or have built up a pot worth £500,000, your investment portfolio is the vehicle that’s going to help you achieve your goals.
+Whether you’re starting out with £1,500 or have built up a pot worth £500,000, your investment portfolio is the key tool that’s going to help you achieve your long term financial goals.

-Although it’s got a fancy name, an investment portfolio is essentially an account made up of different types of financial products, known as assets, these can be held by a retail investor (you) or wealth manager.
+An investment portfolio is essentially an account made up of different financial products, known as assets.
+These can be held by a retail investor (you) or a wealth manager.
 The size of your portfolio will depend on the value of all the investments within your portfolio at any given time.

-Imagine you’re looking to buy the car that’s going to clock up countless miles as you juggle the school run, taxi services to football practice, and trips camping.
+Imagine you’re looking to buy a car that’s going to clock up countless miles as you juggle the school run, taxi services to football practice and trips camping.

-You’ll do your homework to make sure the motor you want is within budget, good quality, has enough space and can keep up with your family demands.
-Once it’s yours, you’ll look after it, regularly filling it up with fuel, paying for regular MOTs and paying for any repairs when they’re needed.
+You’ll do your homework to make sure the vehicle you want is within budget, is high quality, has enough space and can keep up with your family demands.
+Once it’s yours, you’ll look after it, regularly filling it up with fuel, paying for regular MOTs and repairs when needed.

 The same philosophy should be applied to your investment portfolio.
-Once you know what your family are saving for, when you want your money, and your financial situation, you or a financial adviser can pick a portfolio that’s right for you.
+Once you know what you and your family are saving for, as well as when you want your money and what your financial situation looks like, you or a financial adviser can choose a portfolio that’s right for you.